marshallxxx/ENList/README.md

 ####How to use it

-1 Where you want a listupdater import in your .xaml EN.ListUpdater namespace
+1 Where you want a PulToRefreshListBox import in your .xaml EN.ListUpdater namespace
 ```
 <phone:PhoneApplicationPage
     x:Class="YourClass"